 A minimum of two years of coding experience is strongly suggested prior to taking this exam.

 You will be able to reference approved medical code books during the exam — the AMA's CPT® Professional Edition, as well as your choice of ICD-10-CM and HCPCS Level II code books.
-You can also use your choice of E/M audit worksheet.
-To be clear, these are the only code books you are allowed to use.
+If taking the exam in person, you can also use your choice of E/M audit worksheets.
+To be clear, these are the only references you are allowed to use.

 Exam format: 100 multiple-choice questions delivered in one sitting